lida0804l/Motion_deblur.github.io/README.md

    <br>
 </p>

-We find that in frequency domain, the motion blur image is actually composition of the mulitplication of static image and a mask representing motion blur:
+We find that in frequency domain, the motion blur image is actually composition of the mulitplication of static image and a filter representing motion blur:

 <p align="center">
    <br>